SpaceBoxer/flask-performance/README.md

 A Flask extension to monitoring every **REAL** api request and collect it's performance in **REAL**-time.✨ 🍰 ✨

+The world is powered by APIs.
+But how API works, are they work as expected? are they handle request fast enough? we don't know actually at most time.

+That's why we need a more deeper monitor about APIs.
+And here we are to solve this prolem.

 #### 1、Install by pip

 > pip install flask-performance